ibsls/ibsls-paper/RNA-Seq/references/README.md

 ## Note

-Prebuilt reference index files are not distributed in this repository.
+Reference index files are not included in this repository.
-Users should rebuild the reference locally using the source FASTA/GTF files and the script provided here.
+Please rebuild them locally using the source FASTA/GTF files and `build_index.sh`.